Dr. Lynch serves as Senior Medical Director of Ambulatory Services for the hospital and holds the

 In addition to his Children's Mercy positions, Dr. Lynch has served as the state

 consultant in adolescent health to the Missouri Department of

-Health and Senior Services for the past 15 years.
+Health and Senior Services for more than 15 years.
 He is active in

 state and national organizations including the American Academy of

 Pediatrics (AAP) and the Society for Adolescent Health and Medicine

 (SAHM).
 Within the AAP, he has served as president of the Missouri

 Chapter, served as a member of the Executive Committee of the